 Miranda Mowbray formerly worked as a research scientist for Hewlett-Packard Enterprise, finding new ways of analyzing data to detect attacks on computer networks.
 Her PhD is in Algebra, from London University.
 She is a Fellow of the British Computer Society.

-Computer Systems Matthew Leeke, University of Warwick
+A global problem Matthew Leeke, University of Warwick

 About Matthew Leeke

 Matt is Associate Professor at the University of Warwick where he is also the director of undergraduate studies.
 His research addresses a variety of issues relating to the design, implementation and evaluation of dependable systems.